jhhung/EARRINGS/README.md

   - -i [ --input1 ] The PE FastQ input file 1 (.fq)
   - -I [ --input2 ] The PE FastQ input file 2 (.fq)
 - Optional
+  - Utils
     - -h [ --help ] Display help message and exit.
+    - -t [ --thread ] The number of threads used to run the program. (default: 1)
+  - Input / Output
+    - -F [ --fasta ] Specify input file type as FastA. (default input file format: FastQ)
+    - -b [ --bam_input ] Detect and trim off adapters from a BAM file.
+    - -b [ --bam_input ] Transform reads in a BAM file into two FastA files.
+Then trim off adapters</br> from the FastA files.
+The file names of the untrimmed Fasta files are determined by input1 </br>
+            and input2, while the file names of the trimmed Fasta files are determined by output1 and </br>
+            output2.
     - -o [ --output1 ] The PE FastQ output file 1 (.fq) (default: EARRINGS_2.fq)
     - -O [ --output2 ] The PE FastQ output file 2 (.fq) (default: EARRINGS_2.fq)
+  - Extract seeds / Alignment
+    - -m [ --min_length ] Abort the read if the length of the read is less than m. (default: 0)
+  - Assemble adapter
+    - -f [ --prune_factor ] Prune factor used when assembling adapters using the de Bruijn graph. kmer</br>
+            frequency lower than the prune factor will be aborted. (default: 0.03)
+    - --sensitive Sensitive mode can be used when the user is sure that the dataset contains adapters.</br>
+            Under sensitive mode, we do not restrict the minimum number of occurrence of kmers when </br>
+            assembly adapters.</br>
+            By default, the minimum number of occurrence of kmers must exceed 10.
+  - Trimming
+    - -M [ --rc_thres ] Mismatch threshold applied in reverse complement scan. (default: 0.7)
+    - -s [ --ss_thres ] Mismatch threshold applied in gene portion check. (default: 0.9)
+    - -S [ --as_thres ] Mismatch threshold applied in adapter portion check. (default: 0.8)
+  - Adapter setting
     - -a [ --adapter1 ] Default adapter 1 when auto-detect fails.</br>
             (default: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC)
     - -A [ --adapter2 ] Default adapter 2 when auto-detect fails.</br>
             (default: AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTA)
-  - -t [ --thread ] The number of threads used to run the program. (default: 1)
-  - -m [ --min_length ] Abort the read if the length of the read is less than m. (default: 0)
+    - -l [ --adapter_loc ] Specify the location of the adapter is at head side or tail side. </br>
-  - -M [ --rc_thres ] Mismatch threshold applied in reverse complement scan. (default: 0.7)
-  - -s [ --ss_thres ] Mismatch threshold applied in gene portion check. (default: 0.9)
-  - -S [ --as_thres ] Mismatch threshold applied in adapter portion check. (default: 0.8)
-  - -f [ --prune_factor ] Prune factor used when assembling adapters using the de Bruijn graph. kmer</br>
-        frequency lower than the prune factor will be aborted. (default: 0.03)
-  - --sensitive Sensitive mode can be used when the user is sure that the dataset contains adapters.</br>
-        Under sensitive mode, we do not restrict the minimum number of occurence of kmers when assembly adapters.</br>
-        By default, the minimum number of occurence of kmers must exceed 10.
-  - -F [ --fasta ] Specify input file type as FastA. (default input file format: FastQ)
-  - -b [ --bam_input ] Transform reads in a BAM file into two FastA files.
-Then trim off adapters</br> from the FastA files.
-The file names of the untrimmed Fasta files are determined by input1 and</br> input2, while the file names of the trimmed Fasta files are determined by output1 and output2.
+            (default: tail)

 ## Run Simulation